Fremantle Stuff > Hotels > Lodge's Castle Hotel

 Then in 1853 I find that Oliver Lodge was licensee of the Castle Hotel in Henry Street, Whether the two places were the same building under two names I know not, but at the turn of the century the building became the Fremantle Workers Club.
 Tuckfield 1971: 100.

 Stout opened his photographer's studio in 1864 in Henry St 'opposite the late Castle Hotel' (Dowson: 84) suggesting that the hotel had already gone by the date when those words were published in an advertisement in the West Australian: 4 August 1864.
-The meaning might have been not that the building had gone, but that it was no longer a hotel.
+The meaning might have been not that the building had gone, but that it was no longer a hotel - or simply no longer called the Castle Hotel.
+I'm inclined to the last interpretation.

 * Data and photograph (detail) from: John Dowson 2003, Old Fremantle, UWAP: 87.
 Dowson refers to the map as a "Plan of the Town of Fremantle.
 This is a c1885 version (ref.
 24/7/16) of the August 1877 Surveyor General's map by C. Woodhouse" (2003: 81).